 There are many types of lasers available in the marketplace that are each designed for specific things.
 Unfortunately, because there are so many choices, some facilities use lasers that were not designed specifically for the treatments that they are offering to the public.
 It’s exceedingly important that the facility has a laser specializing in the procedure that you’re having performed.

 We have heard several stories from clients about bad experiences, where the facility was using the same laser for tattoo removal as they were using for hair removal.
 Unfortunately, this misuse of the laser can cause scarring because requirements for hair removal are different than what needs to happen with tattoo removal.

-At Vanish, we use an Astanza Trinity Nd:YAG and Ruby Q-switched laser that is designed specifically for tattoo removal and aesthetic skin laser treatments, such as rejuvenation and discoloration (age spots, sun damage, birth marks, etc.) removal.
+At Vanish, we use the Astanza Etherea MX and Astanza Eternity Ruby Q-switched lasers.
+These are designed specifically for tattoo removal and skin aesthetic laser treatments, such as rejuvenation and discoloration (age spots, sun damage, birth marks, etc.) removal.
 So what the heck does all that mean?

 Nd:YAG: uses light focused from a flashlamp.
 The flashlamps discharge high current pulses.
 Nd: YAG is an abbreviation for neodymium-doped yttrium aluminum garnet (Nd:Y3Al5 O12 )- the crystal used to pass the light through to create the laser.